 Within an arctic tundra, temperatures can be as low as -25 degrees Fahrenheit.
 Problematic for people, but ideal for the life which this specific habitat supports.

 Global warming is one of the unfortunate environmental factors which affect the world’s tundra.
 If temperatures rise too far, these wonderful areas can no longer support life.
+Check these different types of tundra plants out there.

 See Related: Important Erosion Pros and Cons You Need to Know